johnalison/obsidian-notes/00-Zettelkasten/Detector Unfolding Problem.md

 ![[1DUnfoldingCartoon.excalidraw]]

-(Claim by Mikael Kuusela) You can learn the forward model relatively robustly with simulation.
-Then its actually easy to go from truth to smeared with out much sensitivity to the simulation used in training.
-However the algorithms to do the reverse process -- inferring the input truth from the observed smeared data -- are much more sensitive to the assumed underlying simulation model -- which is an unavoidable input to the infolding algorithms.
+Solutions to this type of "ill-posed" inverse problem require an arbitrary choice of regularization, usually taken from a detector simulation, to stabilize the inversion.
+However, instead of solving the inverse problem, you can learn the forward model relatively robustly with simulation.
+Then its actually easy to go from truth to smeared data with out much sensitivity to the simulation.
+However the algorithms do the unfolding  -- inferring the input truth from the observed smeared data -- are much more sensitive to the assumed underlying simulation model through the choice of the regulator.

 ## Follow-ups